Mark-Cooper-Janssen-Vooles/frontendSecurity/README.md

 - when patient visits doctor, doctor is logged in. patient remembers doctors url: hospital.com/doctor/account
 - patient remembers doctors url, they authenticate themselves with their account, then input the doctors url
 - patient can then see all the doctors patients info - patient is logged in as doctor

+---

+### Security Misconfiguration
+- What is it?
+Human mistake of misconfiguring the system (e.g. providing a user with a default password) - very broad
+- What is the impact?
+Depends on the misconfiguration.
+Worst misconfiguration could result in loss of the system
+- How to prevent?
+  - Force change of default credentials
+  - Least privilege: turn everything off by default in production (debugging, admin interface, etc)
+  - Static tools that scan code for default settings
+  - Keep patching, updating and testing the system
+  - Regularly audit system deployment in production